Major fighting erupts between Armenia and Azerbaijan over Nagorno-Karabakh

 Videos released by both sides on the latest fighting showed tanks rolling through towns heading towards the disputed border, while Armenian posts included footage of a tank on fire rolling down a hill.

-A video released by the Armenian ministry of defence showed footage of alledged destruction of Azeri tanks by Armenia's forces
+A video released by the Armenian ministry of defence showed footage of the alleged destruction of Azeri tanks by Armenian forces.

 Iranian reports said Azerbaijan had an Mi-8 transport helicopter shot down with missiles.
 A video purportedly showed the helicopter crashing over a built-up area with smoke billowing across a town.